GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Mechanical_Bride_Folklore_1951.md

 The "Collective Public Mind" is another phrase for Pluribus of the USA Great Seal Latin proposal.

+OPERA_A https://www.youtube.com/watch?v=9wfpXI5PKlw 42,806,317 views March 7, 2009 Lyrics: "When you're feelin' sad and low.
+We will take you where you gotta go!
+Smilin', dancin', everything is free
+All you need is positivity!
+Colours of the world, Spice up your life!
+Every boy and every girl, Spice up your life.
+People of the world"; "Tribal Spaceman...
+And All that's in between" - Pluribus choose your flavor of spice.
+Mechanical brides for all.
+No more sadness, they will take you away.

+OPERA_A 1969 Tina Turner will turn you into the Pluribus, make your independent isolated thinking join the society. https://www.youtube.com/watch?v=Gbzph7d5V80 Sex shop, mechanical bride machine in the room with her one night.
+Acid / LSD https://www.LazyWake.com (Minute 22 Episode One of Pluribus, McLuhan is big Joyce) 76,552 views April 9, 2020 (Pandemic COVID-2019 in bloom)

 &nbsp;

 # Pluribus Assertions